Skip to main content

 • NX: Nearby lymph nodes cannot be assessed due to lack of information.

-Prognostic systems
+Prognostic systems for advanced kidney cancer

-The MSKCC system includes:
+The factors in the MSKCC system include:

 • High blood lactate dehydrogenase (LDH) level